-To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
-The FAFSA is available January 1, 2016, for the upcoming 2016-2017 academic year.
-Students should apply as soon as possible.
-The results of the FAFSA, called the Student Aid Report (SAR), will be electronically sent to Loma Linda University if the student listed the institution on the application.
+To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at https://studentaid.gov/h/apply-for-aid/fafsa.
+The FAFSA became available October 1, 2022 for the 2023-2024 academic year.
+Completing an application as soon as possible is strongly recommended.
+Results of the FAFSA, called the Student Aid Report (SAR), will be electronically sent to Loma Linda University if the student has listed the institution on the application.
 The school code for LLU is 001218.
 The FAFSA must be completed for each academic year.

-International students are not eligible for government assistance.
-International students may receive private funding, such as private educational loans, from a lending institution or bank.
-Lenders may require international students to have a cosigner who is a U.S. citizen or permanent resident.
-Please contact the lending institution for more information on the application process and the terms and conditions of the applicable loans.
+International students are not eligible for U.S. government assistance, but may receive private funding, such as personal educational loans, from a lending institution or bank.
+Lenders may require a cosigner who is a U.S. citizen or permanent resident.
+Please contact the lending institution for more information on the application process as well as the terms and conditions of the applicable loans.

 Eligibility for need-based financial aid is determined by many factors, including the family’s income, assets, family size, and number in college.
-All information is used to calculate expected family contribution (EFC).
-The EFC formula is found in Part F of Title IV of the Higher Education Act (HEA) of 1965, as amended; and updates are published in the Federal Register.
+All information is used to calculate the expected family contribution (EFC); the formula is found in Part F of Title IV of the Higher Education Act (HEA) of 1965, as amended.
+Updates are published in the Federal Register.
 Eligibility for need-based funds is calculated by subtracting a student’s EFC from the estimated cost of attendance.

-Non-need-based aid is financial aid that is not based on one's EFC.
-If a student requires additional aid, s/he may apply for other non-need-based forms of aid to supplement the cost of attendance.
-Non-need-based aid may not exceed a student's estimated cost of attendance minus any other assistance s/he has been awarded.
+Non-need-based financial aid is not related to one's EFC.
+If a student requires additional aid, they may apply for other non-need-based forms of aid to supplement the cost of attendance.
+Non-need-based aid may not exceed a student's estimated cost of attendance minus any other assistance they have been awarded.
 Students must apply for need-based funding and complete a FAFSA to receive most forms of non-need-based assistance.

-Merit-based aid is awards given without regard to financial need.
-Merit-based aid is typically awarded based on academic achievements, talents, demographic characteristics, and other criteria.
-Students seeking merit-based aid may apply to outside agencies or contact their program to inquire about availability.
+Merit-based aid is given without regard to financial need and is typically awarded based on academic achievements, talents, demographic characteristics, and other criteria.
+Students seeking merit-based aid may apply to outside agencies or contact their programs to inquire about availability.
 The Office of Financial Aid does not select recipients for merit-based aid.

-For more information on eligibility and general requirements students must meet, please visit http://www.llu.edu/students/financial-aid/eligibility.php.
+For more information on eligibility and general requirements, please visit http://www.llu.edu/students/financial-aid/eligibility.php.

 Financial aid awards

-If a student is eligible for financial aid, his/her need may be funded by various sources.
-Students who met the priority funding deadline (March 20, 2016, for the 2016-2017 academic year) are given greatest consideration during the awarding process.
-After priority funding deadline consideration, most funds are distributed on a first-come, first-served basis due to the limited availability of certain awards.
+If a student is eligible for financial aid, their need may be funded by various sources.
+Students who met the priority funding deadline (March 2, 2023, for the 2023-2024 academic year) were given greatest consideration during the awarding process.
+Following the priority funding deadline, most funds are distributed on a first-come, first-served basis due to the limited availability of certain awards.